Dave Mordal: Career

 He was a contestant on the first and third seasons of NBC's Last Comic Standing where, as per the Arizona Daily Star, he came to be "best known for his sarcastic humor as a battling comedian".
 In a July 2003 People report, Mordal shared his views about the show: "“Ten comics living in a house together. [...]
-It’s just going to be a matter of time before either everybody gets used to it or somebody snaps and kills somebody."
+It's just going to be a matter of time before either everybody gets used to it or somebody snaps and kills somebody."

 He was fourth eliminated in the first season after losing in a head-to-head competition to Dat Phan, the eventual winner of Last Comic Standing season 1.
 He was first runner-up in the third season.
-On the show he was known for his great friendship with Rich Vos, with whom he was seen taking baths and ironing.
-Also notable was the "infamous" rat hunt where Dave caught a rat.
+On the series, Mordal was known for his great friendship with Rich Vos, with whom he was seen taking baths and ironing.
+Also notable was the "infamous" rat hunt where Mordal caught a rat.

-He also has made guest appearances on The Tonight Show with Jay Leno and was in the 1999 movie Los Enchiladas as the bread delivery guy.
+He also has made guest appearances on The Tonight Show with Jay Leno and appeared in the 1999 film Los Enchiladas as a bread delivery man.

 Mordal was the host of Wreckreation Nation, which first aired January 2009 on the Discovery Channel.
 A February 2009 New York Times report called Mordal "the intrepid star of "Wreckreation Nation,”..." additionally quoting a Nielsen report that said that the show had garnered an average viewership of 1.3 million.

 While largely retired from his stand-up comedy career, he currently appears on-air weekdays as a personality on the morning-drive "The KQ Morning Show," on Minneapolis/St. Paul's KQRS-FM 92.5.